Continuous Combinatorics of Abelian Group Actions: Proof of the positive direction

 Let $S'_x \subseteq [x]$ denote the points in $[x]$ which have been covered by tiles at this point in the construction.
 Note that $[x]-S'_x$ is a collection of pairwise disjoint rectangular grid graphs, surrounded by alternating copies of $R_\times$ and $R_a / R_b$ on the left and right edges, and alternating $R_\times$ with $R_c/R_d$ on the top and bottom edges.
 The corners of the boundary tiling are $R_\times$ copies, and the edges satisfy the sparsity conditions on $R_b$ and $R_d$.
 The remainder of the construction is entirely finitary.
 We show that any such rectangular region (including the boundary tiles) can be tiled with the grid graphs $G^i_{n,p,q}$ in a manner consistent with the boundary tiles.

-Let $\CM$ denote a finite rectangular grid-graph whose boundary has been tiled with subblocks $R_\times$ and $R_*\in \{R_a,R_b,R_c,R_d\}$ as described above.
-We will describe three titling algorithms we will use in combination to fill the interior of $\CM$.
-Each algorithm is used to fill a rectagular grid graph with certain part of the boundary already specified.
+Let $\CM$ denote a finite rectangular grid graph whose boundary has been tiled with sub-blocks $R_\times$ and $R_*\in \{R_a,R_b,R_c,R_d\}$ as described above.
+We will describe three tiling algorithms we will use in combination to fill the interior of $\CM$.
+Each algorithm is used to fill a rectangular grid graph with certain part of the boundary already specified.

-The first algorithm, which we call algorithm (I), deals with a rectagular grid graph $\mathcal{N}$ with its boundary already tiled with alternating $R_\times$ blocks and $R_*$ blocks, where $R_*\in\{R_a, R_b, R_c, R_d\}$, such that only one kind of labeled blocks appear in the left and right columns and only one kind of blocks appear in the top and bottom rows.
+The first algorithm, which we call algorithm (I), deals with a rectangular grid graph $\mathcal{N}$ with its boundary already tiled with alternating $R_\times$ blocks and $R_*$ blocks, where $R_*\in\{R_a, R_b, R_c, R_d\}$, such that only one kind of labeled blocks appear in the left and right columns and only one kind of blocks appear in the top and bottom rows.
 For instance, suppose $\mathcal{N}$ has a boundary devoid of copies of $R_b$ or $R_d$.
 In this case we simply fill the entire grid graph with overlapping copies of tile~$\Gcaca$.
 This is depicted in Figure~\ref{fig:algorithmI}.
 The other instances of algorithm (I) are similar, with the $\Gcaca$ tiles replaced by the appropriate tiles $\Gdada$, $\Gcbcb$, or $\Gdbdb$.

 \pgfmathsetmacro{\xboxsize}{0.3cm} \pgfmathsetmacro{\pqscale}{0.5cm}